ibadetazemi/-Tableau-Project/README.md

 4.)
 Host analysis

 ## Challenges
-(Some challenges include customizing Tableau in order to address the questions being asked.
-Another challenge was finding appropriate questions.)
+(Some challenges I had faced were; customizing Tableau in order to address the questions being asked.
+Finding appropriate questions was another challenge that I had faced.)

 ## Future Goals
 (If I had more time I would go more in depth with finding more patterns, outliers, keypoints as well as creating more detailed graphs/tables/maps.)